YutianWeii/Coding3-Final-Project/README.md

 ## Process
 ### 1. Iteration of ideas
-In Week8, I chose the Pix2Pix model of the GAN algorithm, intending to import satellite image datasets (or other datasets), and then implement a real-time transformation of gestures into satellite map images (or other images).
+In Week 8, I chose the Pix2Pix model of the GAN algorithm, intending to import satellite image datasets (or other datasets), and then implement a real-time transformation of gestures into satellite map images (or other images).
 The final effect can be referred to the following two works: https://twitter.com/quasimondo/status/982711735001010176